 There should be no dead air in the classroom.
 For example, stretching before the discussion properly starts can energize learners and can make them more active too.

 Students tend to be bored and sleepy if activities in the classroom just require them to sit all day long.
-The physical activity in the classroom can help them focus and gain strength to sustain for the day.
+Physical activity in the classroom can help them focus and gain strength to sustain for the day.
 Hence, if you apply the best physical activity like stretching, exercise, and go-to-move acts, you and your students will be livelier than ever.

 Design activities that can make you go around in the classroom and can get your students moving as well.
 It’s just a matter of creativity and perfect initiation.
 Get your students out of their seats and join them too!